EswarKishore0203/IBM-Watson/README.md

 - Knowledge curation:

-This stage, which is external to Watson Knowledge Studio , refers to the process of selecting, collecting, preserving, and maintaining content relevant to a specific domain.
+This stage refers to the process of selecting, collecting, preserving, and maintaining content relevant to a specific domain.
 Curation adds value to data; it transforms data into trusted information and knowledge.

 #### 1.7.3.
 Explain factors that affect accuracy of unsupervised learning
 ##### 1.7.3.1.
 Sample size, curse of dimensionality, over/under fitting